rutzsco/demo-logic-apps-standard-devops/README.md

 ### CICD

 1. Lack of ARM/Bicep schema documentation exits for many connectors.
+2. Schema for using ManagedIdentiry with Managed Connection is not well documented.
+[Link](https://github.com/Azure/bicep/issues/5516)
-2. Development done in Azure Portal needs to be manually copied to source control.
+3. Development done in Azure Portal needs to be manually copied to source control.

 ### Links
 - https://github.com/Azure/logicapps/issues/609